Tritium-chuan/Chat-bot/README.md

 ## Platform Support

-The `Chat-bot` can only be comipled and run in Apple macOS.
+`Chat-bot` can only be comipled and run in Apple macOS.

 Make sure that the platform has an Apple M series chip with at least 16 GB unified memory.